shivaskondapalli/rDiBits/README.md

 # rDiBits
-This is a repo that I am using for Data Science class at Coursera.org.
+This is a repo that I am using for Data Science specialization at Coursera.org.